Scrambled Pancakes

 I suppose this is a lot like German Pancakes or something similar, but we always called them scrambled pancakes.
 Maybe because they’re made in a skillet like scrambled eggs or something.
 They’re more dense than fluffy pancakes, but they’re still delicious.
 I remember my dad always ate these with Worcestershire sauce for some reason, but everyone else ate scrambled pancakes with syrup.

 If you’re making these gluten free, just switch out cup for cup flour for the regular.
 It turns out amazing!
 The picture for the recipe was made gluten free.
-FYI, I only used 5 eggs the last time I made it because it looked the right consistency–and it was wonderful.
+Remember, when measuring gluten free flour, spoon it into the measuring cup and level off with a knife.
+FYI, I only used 5 eggs the last time I made scrambled pancakes because it looked the right consistency–and it was wonderful.

 Scrambled Pancakes